Spinel group

-The spinels are any of a class of minerals of general formulation AB_{2}X_{4} which crystallise in the cubic (isometric) crystal system, with the X anions (typically chalcogens, like oxygen and sulfur) arranged in a cubic close-packed lattice and the cations A and B occupying some or all of the octahedral and tetrahedral sites in the lattice.
-Although the charges of A and B in the prototypical spinel structure are +2 and +3, respectively (A^{2+}B_{2}^{3+}X_{4}^{2−}), other combinations incorporating divalent, trivalent, or tetravalent cations, including magnesium, zinc, iron, manganese, aluminium, chromium, titanium, and silicon, are also possible.
+In minerology, the spinels are any of a class of minerals of general formulation AB2X4 which crystallise in the cubic (isometric) crystal system, with the X anions (typically chalcogens, like oxygen and sulfur) arranged in a close-packed cubic lattice and the cations A and B occupying some or all of the octahedral and tetrahedral sites in the lattice.
+Although the charges of A and B in the prototypical spinel structure are +2 and +3, respectively (A(2+)B2(3+)X4(2-)), other combinations incorporating divalent, trivalent, or tetravalent cations, including magnesium, zinc, iron, manganese, aluminium, chromium, titanium, and silicon, are also possible.
 The anion is normally oxygen; when other chalcogenides constitute the anion sublattice the structure is referred to as a thiospinel.

-A and B can also be the same metal with different valences, as is the case with magnetite, Fe3O4 (as Fe^{2+}Fe_{2}^{3+}O_{4}^{2−}), which is the most abundant member of the spinel group.
-It is even possible for them to be alloys, as seen for example in LiNi0.5Mn1.5O_{4}, a material used in some high energy density lithium ion batteries.
+A and B can also be the same metal with different valences, as is the case with magnetite, Fe3O4 (as Fe(2+)Fe2(3+)O4(2−)), which is the most abundant member of the spinel group.
+It is even possible for them to be alloys, as seen for example in LiNi0.5Mn1.5O4, a material used in some high energy density lithium ion batteries.
 Spinels are grouped in series by the B cation.

-The group is named for spinel (MgAl_{2}O_{4}), which was once known as "spinel ruby".
+The group is named for spinel (MgAl2O4), which was once known as "spinel ruby".
 (Today the term ruby is used only for corundum.)